 The canal is arrow-straight, so there is no difficulty in steering the yacht and admiring the view at the same time.
 Not running over the small yacht in front was a bit more of a challenge, however!
 With occasional use of the autopilot it’s even possible to take photos.

-The eastern end of the canal is fairly low and the walls slowly rise to tower above you where the road bridges cross (the maximum height of the walls is 79 metres).
-We could see lots of people on the bridges watching us so we waved at them — they all waved back!
+The eastern end of the canal is fairly low and the walls slowly rise to tower above you where the road bridges cross (the maximum height of the walls is 79 meters).
+We could see lots of people on the bridges watching us so we waved at them, and they all waved back!

 Going eastwards through the canal

-If you’re in the Gulf of Corinth looking to travel eastward through the canal things are a little more complex.
-There is no quay at the western end of the canal, just an enclosed basin in which it is forbidden to wait.
+If you’re in the Gulf of Corinth looking to travel eastward through the canal, things are a little more complex.
+There is no quay at the western end of the canal.
+Rather there is only an enclosed basin in which waiting is forbidden.

-There were a couple of other yachts hanging around the western entrance as well as us, and since there was nobody to tell us in which order to enter we sorted our order out by mutual consent and a lot of “after you” arm waving!
+There were a couple of other yachts hanging around the western entrance as well in addition to us, and since there was nobody to tell us in which order to enter, we sorted our order out by mutual consent and a lot of “after you” arm waving!